 Dark Water follows Yoshimi Matsubara, a woman in the midst of an ugly divorce.
 She moves into a run-down apartment with her daughter Ikuko, and enrolls her in a nearby elementary school.
-A leak in the ceiling sets off a chain of supernatural events, and as the leak worsens, so does the torment inflicted upon Yoshimi and her daughter.
+A leak in the ceiling sets off a chain of supernatural events.
+As the leak worsens, so does the torment inflicted upon Yoshimi and her daughter.
 Despite the supernatural elements (or perhaps because of them), Yoshimi and Ikuko are consistently the emotional core of the film.

-While watching, I was struck by Hitomi Kuroki’s performance as Yoshimi.
+While watching, Hitomi Kuroki’s performance as Yoshimi struck me.
 She evokes Shelly Duvall’s Wendy Torrance: a woman on the precipice of madness, fearful of the chaos around her and fiercely devoted to protecting her child.
-I wondered at first if the The Shining parallels were simply in my head, but sure enough, in the penultimate moment of the film, the apartment’s elevator doors part and torrents of black water rush out, engulfing Ikuko and establishing The Shining influence.
+I wondered at first if the parallels to The Shining were simply in my head.
+But sure enough, in the penultimate moment of the film, the apartment’s elevator doors part and torrents of black water rush out, engulfing Ikuko and establishing The Shining‘s influence.